teamosis/gethugothemes-documentation/content/andromeda/_index.md

 {{< preview demo="https://demo.gethugothemes.com/andromeda/" download="https://gethugothemes.com/products/andromeda/" >}}

 Thank you for using the [Andromeda](https://gethugothemes.com/themes/andromeda/) theme.
-In this document, you can find information about the theme and how to use it.
+In this documentation, you can find information about the theme and how to use it.